 Cons: Like a traditional IRA, a Roth IRA has tight contribution restrictions.
 Unlike a traditional IRA, it does not offer tax deductions for contributions.
 As with a traditional IRA, there’s a penalty for taking some kinds of distributions before age 59 ½.

-A 401(k) plan is an employer-sponsored retirement account offered to the employees of a company.
+A 401(k) plan is a type of work retirement plan offered to the employees of a company.
+Traditional 401(k)s allow employees to contribute pre-tax dollars, where Roth 401(k)s allow after-tax contributions.

 Income Taxes: If you choose to make a pre-tax contribution, your contributions will reduce your taxable income.
 Additionally, the money will grow tax-deferred and you will pay taxes on the withdrawals in retirement.
 Additionally, some employers allow you to make after-tax or Roth contributions to a 401(k).
 You should check with your employer to see if those are options.